codepress/admin-columns/readme.txt

 == Changelog ==

 = 2.0.0 =
-* [Upated] Extensive refactoring of the code!
+* [Updated] Extensive refactoring of the code with improved API
 * [Updated] New UI with responsive design
+* [Updated] Hooks and filters has been replaced with one that follows the correct naming conventions with underscores.
+* [Updated] Menu will only display posttypes which have show_ui set to true
 * [Added] Added settings import/export
-* [Removed] Multiple Custom Fields and made it available as an addon
-* [Upated] Hooks and filters has been replaced with one that follows the correct naming conventions with underscores.
 * [Added] Media column: Available_Sizes
+* [Added] Addon for filtering for Custom Fields and Taxonomies
+* [Added] Default sorting for Users
 * [Removed] Comment column: Actions
 * [Removed] Calling get_column_headers() interfered with storing columns
-* [Added Addon] Addon for filtering for Custom Fields and Taxonomies
-* [Added] default sorting for Users
+* [Removed] Custom fields support ( now available as a paid addon )

 = 1.4.8 =
 * [Fixed] Issue: removed acf posttype placed by Advaced Custom Fields from settings menu